 WMCI is a partnership between William & Mary and Beijing Normal University (BNU), two universities rich in history and academic excellence.
 Several programs are being designed at all levels to enhance cooperation between W&M and BNU, including student exchanges, faculty exchanges and various other collaborative initiatives.
 The first of such initiatives was the Confucian Classics Faculty Forum held on April 17, 2012 following WMCI's Grand Opening Ceremony, and as part of WMCI's Spring 2012 "Chinese Culture Semester."
 In honor of the establishment of the William & Mary Confucius Institute, participants presented their research and perspectives on Chinese classics such as the Book of Changes and works by authors such as Confucius and Sun Zi (also known as Sun Tzu).
 W&M faculty presenters included T. J. Cheng, Eric Han, Yanfang Tang, Emily Wilcox, Tomoko Connolly and Xin Wu, as well as eminent scholars from BNU.
 Steve Hanson, vice provost for international affairs and director of the Reves Center for International Studies at William & Mary, gave the keynote address.

-From June 20-22 2014, the William & Mary Confucius Institute co-sponsored the International Conference on Time and Change with College of Philosophy and Sociology at BUN, International Society of the Study of Time, and Research Center of Value and Culture at BUN.
+During June 20-22, 2014, the William & Mary Confucius Institute co-sponsored the International Conference on Time and Change with the College of Philosophy and Sociology at BNU, International Society of the Study of Time, and Research Center of Value and Culture at BNU.
 WMCI Chinese Deputy Director Lei Ma made a speech at the openning ceremony, and Steve Hanson, Vice Provost for International Affairs, gave a keynote address titled "Traditional, Modern, and Charismatic Time in Western and Chinese Thought" at the conference.
 Prof. T. J. Cheng and WMCI Director Prof. Yanfang Tang also attended the conference and exchanged ideas with I Ching scholars from Chin, U. S., Canada, France, and Korea.